-❖ On page 426 of the textbook, the framework for network management is described very in depth.
-What extent of the definitions for each part of the framework are we expected to know for the exam?
+On page 426 of the textbook, the framework for network management is described very in depth.
+To what extent are we expected to know the definitions for each part of the framework for the exam?
 Everything in the book and slides.